 - 3. The University has developed a formal policy that describes specific steps and stages to be followed in the case of student concerns and complaints, including procedures for submitting oral and written reports initially to department chairs and or directors of university services, and then to the office of the Vice-Rector of Academic Affairs.
-The policy was submitted for approval to the next meeting of the Senate in May 2021. - 4.
+The policy was submitted for approval to the next meeting of the Senate in May. - 4.
 The two coordinators of the program have been meeting throughout the semester to exchange ideas and monitor student progression and assessment.
 Joint and separate meetings were also held with students to discuss their progress in the program of study, while student evaluation in each course relied on a multiplicity of methods and resources.
 Broader issues of student evaluation and assessment have also been and is planned to be discussed in focused departmental meetings. - 5.
+The program offers to the students two paths, the first is a full teaching path, the second is research oriented with the students undertaking a dissertation.
+We consider this flexible structure to be more suitable for the needs and profile of our students, since some of them seek specialization through the teaching modules, and others usually those who follow further postgraduate studies opt for the dissertation. - 6.
 As program coordinators, we value the presence of visiting scholars in our program, both for students' learning and for our own professional development.
 We will continue to apply for funding to host visiting scholars to teach full courses (long visits) or to lead an EDU 696 Seminar in Language, Literacy, and Education (short visits).
-With the relaxation of measures, we will also reinstate participation in the Erasmus+ Exchange Program for Academics, which has been utilized at large in the past (hosting 1-2 scholars/year) and has been discontinued due to the COVID-19 pandemic. - 6.
-We agree that the accommodation of the Department on the Main University Campus is critical for students' and staff's access to available resources and development of a sense of community.
+With the relaxation of measures, we will also reinstate participation in the Erasmus+ Exchange Program for Academics, which has been utilized at large in the past (hosting 1-2 scholars/year) and has been discontinued due to the COVID-19 pandemic. - 7.
+We agree that the accommodation of the Department on the main campus is critical for students' and staff's access to available resources and development of a sense of community.
 It is expected that this will occur upon the completion of the building to house the School of Social Sciences and Sciences of Education according to the institutional planning.
-Hitherto, our Department (via an ad hoc committee) in collaboration with the Dean of the School, have worked with the Rectorship to find a suitable building for rent closer to the main campus.
+To present, our Department (via an ad hoc committee) in collaboration with the Dean of the School, have worked with the Rectorship to find a suitable building for rent closer to the main campus.